 laravel/fortify

-Laravel Fortify is a frontend-agnostic authentication backend for Laravel.
-It provides the core endpoints and logic for registration, login, password reset, email verification, and two-factor authentication used by Laravel starter kits.
+Frontend-agnostic authentication backend for Laravel.
+Provides endpoints and services for registration, login, password reset, email verification, and two-factor authentication.
+Used by Laravel Starter Kits; you bring the UI (Blade, Inertia, SPA, etc.).

 composer require laravel/fortify